-Compensation paid as incentive to achieve performance targets and boost corporate value over medium to long term, according to level of success in reaching performance targets stated in Group's medium-term management plan.
+• Compensation paid as incentive to achieve performance targets and boost corporate value over medium to long term, according to level of success in reaching performance targets stated in Group's medium-term management plan.
 Company shares granted with aim of fostering greater sense of common interest between directors, corporate officers and shareholders.
 Performance indicators determined from the Group's consolidated financial benchmarks (sales, income and ROE) and non-financial benchmarks in each medium-term management plan.

-Mission compensation The recipients, themes and amounts of compensation associated with special missions in Group management are discussed by the Compensation Advisory Committee and approved by the Board of Directors, using the committee's recommendations.
+Injects and amounts of compensation associated with special missions in Group management are discussed by the Compensation Advisory Committee and approved by the irectors, using the committee's recommendations.
 KPIs are set for each fiscal year in line with each mission theme.
-The degree of success in reaching these KPIs is assessed by the Compensation Advisory Committee, and additional compensation within a range of 0%-10% base amount is paid.
-The percentage of variable compensation of 40%-50% in the upper right corner above does not include mission compensation.
-A percentage of variable compensation that includes mission compensation would be 40%-65%.
+The degree of success in reaching these KPIs is assessed by to ton Advisory Committee, and additional compensation of Al9%-50% in the upper right corner above does not include mission compensation.
+A percentage of variable compensation that includes mis nsation would be 40%-65%